 Alcohol and a number of drugs, legal and illegal, can increase the risk of seizures.
 Although a lot of parents would rather avoid the topic, it's important to talk about these issues, especially if your child has epilepsy.

 It's true that peer pressure can overwhelm any teenager's good sense, but your child may have more restraint than you expect.
-If he understands that drinking and doing drugs raise his risk of seizures, he really may avoid those substances.
-Remember, he really doesn't want to have seizures, either.
+If they understand that drinking and doing drugs raise their risk of seizures, they really may avoid those substances.
+Remember, they really don't want to have seizures, either.

 Epilepsy and Your Teen's Sleep